-Drive to Lori region and visit UNESCO World Heritage Site Haghpat monastery.
-Stunning example of Armenian traditional architecture was erected in 10-13th centuries.
-Standing on a hillside, Haghpat beautifully overlooks Debed River.
+Drive to Lori region and visit Haghpat Monastery, a UNESCO World Heritage Site.
+This stunning example of Armenian traditional architecture was erected in 10-13th centuries.
+Standing on a hillside, Haghpat beautifully overlooks the Debed River.
 Location of monastery was chosen to protect peace and seclusion of its monks.

-Drive through Dilijan to Lake Sevan, “The Jewel of Armenia” and one of the largest high-mountainous fresh water lakes in the world.
+Drive through Dilijan to Lake Sevan, “The Jewel of Armenia” and one of the largest high-mountain freshwater lakes in the world.
 The coastline of Lake Sevan is rich with thick woods, white bare steep rocks, mountain steppes and Alpine meadows.
-Stop at Sevanavank to visit the remnants of the monastery that include two temples – Surb Arakelots and Surb Astvatsatsin standing among numerous khachkars, carved cross stones.
+Stop at Sevanavank to visit the remnants of the monastery that include two temples – Surb Arakelots and Surb Karapet standing among numerous khachkars - carved cross-stones.
 The buildings were constructed from black tuff which probably gave the monastery its name Sevanavank – “the Black Monastery”.
 The view from there is simply magnificent: the mountains surround lake from all sides and snow tops are seen almost on the entire perimeter and disappear behind horizon.
 Continue to Yerevan for overnight.